tunogya/abandonai-platform/public/privacy-policy.md

 * Object to how we process your Personal Information.
 * Lodge a complaint with your local data protection authority.

-You can exercise some of these rights through your AbandonAI account.
+You can exercise some of these rights through your ABANDON.AI account.
 If you are unable to exercise your rights through your account, please send your request to dsar@abandon.ai.

 A note about accuracy: Services like our AI models generate responses by reading a user's request and, in response, predicting